Chinese Canadians in Greater Vancouver: Geography by city

 There are people of Chinese ethnicity located throughout the city of Vancouver.
 40% of the residents of a large portion of Southeast Vancouver are Chinese.
 The Granville and 49th area within South Vancouver also has a Chinese population.
 The Vancouver Chinatown is the largest Chinatown in Canada.

-In 1981 the vast majority of Chinese in Greater Vancouver lived in the Vancouver city limits.
+In 1981, the vast majority of Chinese in Greater Vancouver lived in the Vancouver city limits.
 At the time Chinese were concentrated in the East End of Vancouver, namely Chinatown and Strathcona.
 By the mid-1990s Chinese had moved into Kerrisdale and Shaughnessy.
 In those communities Chinese built large modern-style housing in place of Neo-Tudor and other style houses from the early 20th century.

 Richmond has a high concentration of Chinese.
 Chinese make up 80% of the residents of the Golden Village area, focussed along No. 3 Road, which contains many Chinese businesses.
 Douglas Todd of the Vancouver Sun wrote "Richmond remains the most striking bastion of Chinese culture".
-In 1997 the newly immigranted Chinese in Richmond were stereotyped as being "wealthy 'yacht people'".
+In 1997, the newly immigrated Chinese in Richmond were stereotyped as being "wealthy 'yacht people'".
 Richmond had few Chinese in 1981, with most census tracts being fewer than 5% Chinese in composition and with no census tract having over 10% Chinese.
-By 1986 the proportion of Chinese in Richmond was increasing; in 1986 the city's 8,000 Chinese made up 8.3% of Richmond's total population and 9% of the Vancouver area's Chinese Canadians.
+By 1986, the proportion of Chinese in Richmond was increasing; in 1986, the city's 8,000 Chinese made up 8.3% of Richmond's total population and 9% of the Vancouver area's Chinese Canadians.
 By 1991, 16.4% of Richmond's population was Chinese Canadian and 11% was Chinese immigrants.
-In 1997 Ray, Halseth, and Johnson wrote that "it appears that" new Chinese immigrants were bypassing Vancouver and moving directly to Richmond.
+In 1997, Ray, Halseth, and Johnson wrote that "it appears that" new Chinese immigrants were bypassing Vancouver and moving directly to Richmond.

 Areas of northern Coquitlam also have Chinese residents, like most other places in the Lower Mainland.
 The Halifax Street and Kensington Street area of North Burnaby has Chinese residents, like most of Vancouver's neighbourhoods and suburbs.